Douglas Hyde: Retirement and death

 Hyde left office on 25 June 1945, opting not to nominate himself for a second term.
 Owing to his ill-health he did not return to his Roscommon home, Ratra, empty since the death of his wife early in his term.
-He moved into the former residence of the Secretary to the Lord Lieutenant, in the grounds of Áras an Uachtaráin, which he renamed Little Ratra, where he lived out the remaining four years of his life.
+He moved into the former residence of the Secretary to the Lord Lieutenant, on the grounds of Áras an Uachtaráin, which he renamed Little Ratra, where he lived out the remaining four years of his life.
 He died at 10 pm on 12 July 1949, aged 89.

 State funeral

 As a former President of Ireland, Hyde was accorded a state funeral.
-As a member of the Church of Ireland, his funeral service took place in Dublin's Church of Ireland St. Patrick's Cathedral.
+As he was a member of the Church of Ireland, his funeral service took place in Dublin's Church of Ireland St. Patrick's Cathedral.
 However, contemporary rules of the Roman Catholic Church in Ireland prohibited its members from attending services in non-Catholic churches.
 As a result, all but one member of the Catholic cabinet, Noël Browne, remained outside the cathedral grounds while the funeral service took place.
 They then joined the cortège when his coffin left the cathedral. Éamon de Valera, by now Leader of the Opposition, also did not attend.
 He was represented instead by a senior Fianna Fáil figure who was a member of the Church of Ireland, Erskine H. Childers, a future President of Ireland himself.
-Hyde was buried in Frenchpark, County Roscommon at Portahard Church, (where he had spent most of his childhood life) beside his wife Lucy, his daughter Nuala, his sister Annette, mother Elizabeth and father Arthur.
+Hyde was buried in Frenchpark, County Roscommon at Portahard Church, (where he had spent most of his childhood life) beside his wife Lucy, his daughter Nuala, his sister Annette, his mother Elizabeth, and his father Arthur.